yp717/personal-site-v2/content/projects/DesignRant/index.md

 description: DesignRant is a blog site made for authors first.
 Some have called it the new home for short, sharp, user experience complaints for developers and designers alike.
 ---

-(DesignRant) [https://designrant.app] is about to be the home of "Short, sharp, user experience complaints".
+[DesignRant](https://designrant.app) is about to be the home of "Short, sharp, user experience complaints".
 It's exactly what it sounds like: short - capped at 1000 word - rants about our experiences on the internet.
 The project was started by a close mentor and friend of mine called Sam Larsen Disney.
-As an aside, if you haven't already, you should absolutely check out his (website) [https://sld.codes], it's brilliant.
+As an aside, if you haven't already, you should absolutely check out his [website](https://sld.codes), it's brilliant.

 What started as a place for him and a few friends to write quickly evolved into a much larger project, and eventually, the perfect place for young UX designers and developers to share their rants, their critiques, and their visions for the User Experiences and User Interfaces that live on the web.